lvgl/blog/_posts/2021-03-24-nxp-imxrt1050-evk-review.md

 #### Storing assets

-Images and fonts can be stored in 3 kinds of non-volatile memories:
+Images and fonts can be stored in 4 kinds of memories:

 1. Hyper flash: fast, non volatile, and large
 2. QSP flash: slower, non volatile, and middle sized